Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

-I love making recipes from many different culinary traditions and styles.
-Vietnamese fare was probably one of the first things I cooked, and since then, I've made recipes that are French, Russian, Armenian, Chinese, Thai, Indian, Portuguese, Syrian, Ghanan, Lebanese, Polish, Kazakhstani...
-I'll probably have done all of the national culinary traditions in the world by the time that I finally cook something "authentically" American!
+I love making recipes from different culinary traditions and styles.
+Vietnamese fare was probably one of the first things I cooked, and since then I've made recipes that are traditionally French, Russian, Armenian, Chinese, Thai, Indian, Portuguese, Syrian, Ghanan, Lebanese, Polish, and Kazakhstani.
+I will probably have done all of the national culinary traditions in the world by the time that I finally cook something "authentically" American!
 Of course, I'm sure that many of the recipes I make aren't authentic to whichever culinary tradition I'm coming from, but then I am still American; mixing and matching is what we do.

 In this case, I've been cooking out of Tamarind and Saffron Favourite Recipes from the Middle East, by Claudia Roden.
 It has some great recipes in it; I had particularly liked Meatballs with Sour Cherry Sauce, and I also made Almond Fingers, a delicious dessert.
 I'll have to showcase them some day.
 There is a vibrancy and a zest, as well as a lightness, that is pleasant in the increasingly warm spring days, which I like with this cooking.
 But what I had made tonight were ma'amoul pastries, which despite me not having heard of them before, seem to be exceedingly popular based on what I found online.
 They were certainly popular enough with my family and my mother, but then that's cheating, since my mother adores dates in almost any form!
 Most of these recipes, however, seem to be more decorative, ornamental, and complex than the altered version that I would suggest below.
 I have seen alternate recipes that suggest more decorative approaches, such as using molds, and this can be used for this recipe as well.

 |Prep time||Cook time||Ready in||Yields|

 1 hour 55 min

 - 500g / 1lb 2oz plain flour